makinacorpus/apubsub/README.md

 Fetching new messages
 ---------------------

-Fetching new messages will only be possible on a per subscription basis.
-Note that when you fetch messages, the new message queue is emptied and you cannot get them anymore as they will be deleted or marked for deletion.
-The backend may or may not provide helpers to fetch them after that.
+Fetching new messages will be possible on both a per subscription or subscriber basis.

     // Retrieve the subscription: the identifier here is the one you kept
     // and stored when you created the subscription